Help us improve your experience.

 4. Optionally configure a BGP peer to learn routes dynamically.

-5. Configure an application that allows traffic to be steered toward the IPsec tunnel.
-This application will be used in application policy to allow client networks to access the BGP learned routes.
+5. Configure an application that allows traffic steering toward the IPsec tunnel.
+This application will be used in an application policy to allow client networks to access the BGP learned routes.

 6. Configure a traffic steering policy that steers the Internet-bound traffic from the LAN side of a spoke or hub device to the SEC.